ibm-bluemix-mobile-services/bluemix-objectstorage-sample-liberty/README.md

 objectStorage.objects().put(containerName, fileName, payload);
 ```

-With this endpoint, you can do a POST request to `https://serverUrl/objectStorage?container=containerName&file=fileName` with the file contents as the body, and it will be uploaded to Object Storage.
-At this point, if you go to your Object Storage instance in Bluemix, you will see the file inside the specified container.
-Also, note that if the specified container does not exist, it will first create that container, and then upload the file inside it, without having to call any other methods.
+With this endpoint, you can do a POST request to `https://serverUrl/objectStorage?container=containerName&file=fileName` with the file contents as the body, to be uploaded to Object Storage.
+At this point, if you go to your Object Storage instance in Bluemix, you can see the file inside the specified container.
+Note that if the specified container does not exist, that container is first created, and then the file is uploaded inside it, without having to call any other methods.

 ##Deleting a File
-In order to delete a file, the doDelete endpoint gives the ObjectStorageService the container and file names, and tries to delete it:
+To delete a file, the `doDelete` method gives the `ObjectStorageService` the container and file names, and tries to delete it:

 ```
 ActionResponse deleteResponse = objectStorage.objects().delete(containerName,fileName);